goFrendiAsgard/ayanami/README.md

 # Gateway (Tech Spec)

-Whenever gateway receive HTTP request from the client, it will send `package` to `<ID>.trig.request.out.req` containing:
+Whenever gateway receive HTTP request from the client, it will send `package` to `<ID>.trig.request.out` containing:

 * method
 * URL